bmcorser/fontawesome-markdown/README.rst

 Issue
 ========

-* light prefix is not support now.(I can not found metadata)
+* light prefix is not supported now.(I can not find metadata)